jazsadevee/project2/readme.md

 ### MVP

 - Choose an API with viable information for the app (build database to be used)
-- Create routes for the backend.. ingredients, description, instructions and the name
+- Create route & controller for the backend.. ingredients, description, instructions and the recipe name
-- Create a drop down menu or navigational bar to choose between different recipes
+- Create models for ingredients, description, instructions and the recipe names

 ### Post MVP

-- frontend CSS design
+- frontend design
-- drop down menu/navigational bar
+- drop down menu/navigational bar to choose or create recipes
 - Animation for the page
-- Create a Dessert section
+- Create a Dessert section to database

 ## Weekly Goals